Welcome to today's edition of the Rush 24-7 podcast.

 She did not know what to say.

-I told her I told the kids that we had to be careful that sometimes people tried to make something into like a hoax so that they could sell the carbon offsets, and we needed to be careful when we looked at this that it is true that the earth is getting warmer, but that's based on information in a rather short frame.
+And we needed to be careful when we looked at this that it is true that the earth is getting warmer, but that's based on information in a rather short frame.

 And to look at the true history of the earth, you have to remember that it cycles and that this is a part of the cycle.

-Well, you're doing the Lord's work out there, Liz.
+Oh, you're doing the Lord's work out there, Liz.

-Earlier, what does teacher do?
+What does teacher do?

 She was expecting me to send them right to Al Gore's website.

-And uh just didn't happen that way.
+And it just didn't happen that way.

 Exactly.